JuanCodeAtATime/famCloud/README.md

 **famcloud** is a full-stack MERN app featuring a travel-themed user interface and photo storage.

 Users can take photos and store them by continent, country, and year.
-On the landing page, users can then search for photos by continent and year.
+Users can then search for photos the site's photo gallery located on the landing page.

 ### TECHNICAL DETAILS